-Rosie Echelmeier designs head adornments bands, crowns and circlets, in classic, tribal and modern styles out of leather, silver, brass and gold, and semiprecious stones.
+Rosie Echelmeier draws, paints, sculpts, and designs unique head adornments.
+At her Original Rosies Posies Etsy store, she offers handmade floral head garlands and adornments.
+She also offers expressive accessories at Spirit of the Goddess — unique bands, crowns and circlets in classic, tribal and modern styles, made out of leather, silver, brass and gold, and semiprecious stones.
 “A crazy, wild mix of expressive accessories.
 From metal and jeweled circlets and crowns for accessing deeper spiritual planes to dressy, chic items.”

 The Artist Sharon Searles specializes in watercolor, silk painting, and jewelry-making with precious metal clay.
 She is also an art teacher that gives classes in both watercolor and jewelry.
 Her silk scarves go through a process of preparing and stretching the silk, preparing the dyes and resist, hand painting, drying, and steam setting for a permanent bonding of dye to silk.